Giritale

 Giritale is a small city in the Polonnaruwa District of Sri Lanka.
 The location has tourist attraction due its nature and close link with Polonnaruwa, an ancient capital of Sri Lanka.
 Giritale has some mid-range and up hotels.
 It is situated on the main road from Colombo to Polonnaruwa and Batticaloa.

-Giritale tank (Giritale Wewa) has historical background that connect with king Pandukhabaya's birth (437-367 BC) and other stories.
+Giritale tank (Giritale Wewa) has a historical background that associates with King Aggabodhi II (608-618 A.D.) and other stories.
 Giritale shares a sanctuary with Minneriya, and it is known as Giritale-Minneriya sanctuary.